Annual Drinking Water Quality Report

 - The second process uses ozone technology.
 Ozone, an extremely strong oxidizer and disinfectant, reacts quickly with iron and manganese to form particles which are then removed in the filtration process.

 The presence of contaminants does not necessarily indicate a health risk.
-More information about contaminants and potential health effects can be obtained from EPA's Web site at epa.gov, by calling the EPA hotline at 800-426-4791 or by calling the Lincoln-Lancaster County Health Department at 402-441-8000.
+More information about contaminants and potential health effects can be obtained by visiting the USEPA’s website at epa.gov, calling the USEPA hotline at 800-426-4791 or calling the Lincoln-Lancaster County Health Department at 402-441-8000.

-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from the presence of animal or human activities.
-Contaminants that may be present in source water include microbial contaminants, organic or inorganic contaminants, pesticides, herbicides and radioactive contaminants.
-To ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
-Although contaminants such as atrazine, total trihalomethanes and arsenic are sometimes detected during testing, their concentrations are well below the levels to cause health concerns.
+As water travels over the surface of the land or through the ground, naturally occurring minerals dissolve, and the water can pick up substances resulting from the presence of animal or human activities.
+Factors that can impact the purity of our water include microbial contaminants, organic or inorganic contaminants, and even pesticides, herbicides and radioactive contaminants.
+To ensure that tap water is safe, U.S. Environmental Protection Agency (USEPA) Safe Drinking Water standards limit the amount of contaminants in the water supplied to customers.
+Lincoln’s drinking water continues to meet all of these standards.
+Lincoln’s water does contain small amounts of atrazine, trihalomethanes and arsenic but these levels remain well below USEPA Safe Drinking Water standards.

 Please see the Drinking Water Quality Report for details about the contaminants tested for and the levels detected.